Concept

 Self-emptying — the Christological pattern for spiritual life

-The paradox the tradition describes is that this emptying does not leave you diminished.
+The paradox the tradition describes: this emptying does not leave you diminished.
 It leaves you more yourself, not less — because the things you release were never truly yours.
 They were the passions, the compulsions, the habitual patterns that the tradition says are not your identity but your captivity.
 Letting them go is not loss.
 It is liberation.

 Key Figures